filcab/SublimeLLDB/README.md

 The lldb library provided is very old.
 The plugin might still work if it uses the system LLDB library, but I would advise against trying it if you haven't looked at the current LLDB API and checked if it's still the same.

+I am open to transferring ownership to people who want to work on it.
+Or you can just fork it. :-)

 Sublime Text 2 LLDB plugin
 ==========================